 The Indian Constitution specifies that no tax can be levied except under the authority of law.
-Through Article 246 of the constitution, the power to levy and collect different taxes is delegated to the parliament and state legislatures, respectively.
+As per Article 246 of the constitution, the power to levy and collect different taxes is delegated to the parliament and state legislatures, respectively.
+The power to frame laws on particular matters is specified under 3 lists explained below:

 The Parliament has exclusive powers to make laws on the matters specified in the union list.